-Package Description

-Heartbeat Verification +Monitoring Heartbeat Verification Meets the requirement for traceable verification to DIN ISO 9001:2008 Chapter 7.6 a) "Control of monitoring and measuring equipment".
+Heartbeat Technology Package Description Heartbeat Verification +Monitoring Heartbeat Verification Meets the requirement for traceable verification to DIN ISO 9001:2008 Chapter 7.6 a) "Control of monitoring and measuring equipment".
 Functional testing in the installed state without interrupting the process.
 Traceable verification results on request, including a report.
 Simple testing process via local operation or other operating interfaces.
 Clear measuring point assessment (pass/fail) with high test coverage within the framework of manufacturer specifications.
 Extension of calibration intervals according to operator's risk assessment.
 Heartbeat Monitoring Continuously supplies data, which are characteristic of the measuring principle, to an external condition monitoring system for the purpose of preventive maintenance or process analysis.
-These data enable the operator to: Draw conclusions - using these data and other information - about the impact process influences (such as corrosion, abrasion, buildup etc.) have on the measuring performance over time.
-Schedule servicing in time.

-Heartbeat Verification
+These data enable the operator to:

+Concentration

-Concentration Package Description Concentration Calculation and outputting of fluid concentrations The measured density is converted to the concentration of a substance of a binary mixture using the "Concentration" application package: Choice of predefined fluids (e.g. various sugar solutions, acids, alkalis, salts, ethanol etc.) Common or user-defined units ("Brix, "Plato, "M mass, "W volume, mol/l etc.) for standard applications.
+Package Description Concentration Calculation and outputting of fluid concentrations The measured density is converted to the concentration of a substance of a binary mixture using the "Concentration" application package: Choice of predefined fluids (e.g. various sugar solutions, acids, alkalis, salts, ethanol etc.) Common or user-defined units ("Brix, "Plato, "Mass, "Woolume, mol/l etc.) for standard applications.
+Concentration calculation from user-defined tables.